gtheilman/OnCallAssignments/README.md

 **Step 1:** Open the application in your web browser using the provided URL

 When the application is initially set up, the _login | password_  is _admin | admin_.
 Change the admin email and password right away to something private by clicking on the _Faculty_ menu item and then _View/Edit/Delete_.  **Make sure you provide a real email address**.
-The only way to recover a password is by requesting that the application send an password reset link by email.
+The only way to recover a password is by requesting that the application send a password reset link by email.
 If you forget your password and have not provided a recovery email address, you are locked out of the application.

 **Step 2:**  Sign up for a [Twilio account](https://www.twilio.com/)